ibm-cloud-docs/containers/ts-cluster-webhook.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

 This troubleshooting topic is not for general webhook troubleshooting.
 See [Debugging webhooks](/docs/containers?topic=containers-ts-webhook-debug) for webhook problems not related to updating the cluster master.

+Troubleshoot issues with broken webhooks that interfere with cluster master operations.
+{: shortdesc}

 {: note}

 During a master operation such as updating your cluster version, the cluster had a broken webhook application.